pitiplin/ProgrammingAssignment3/CodeBook.md

 ### Explanation ###

 <pre><code>trainActivity&lt;-as.factor(readLines(trainFile))</code></pre>
-Get the training activities and set them as a factor() vector
+Gets the training activities and set them as a factor() vector
 <pre><code>testActivity&lt;-as.factor(readLines(testFile))</code></pre>
-Get the test activities and set them as a factor() vector
+Gets the test activities and set them as a factor() vector
 <pre><code>mergedActivity&lt;-as.factor(c(trainActivity, testActivity))</code></pre>
 Merges the two vectors given above
 <pre><code>descriptiveActivityNames&lt;-read.table(labelsFile)</code></pre>
-Get the names of the activities of the given file
+Gets the names of the activities of the given file
 <pre><code>levels(mergedActivity)&lt;-descriptiveActivityNames[[2]]</code></pre>
-Set the names of the activities of the merged vector
+Sets the names of the activities of the merged vector
 <pre><code>mergedActivity</code></pre>
 Returned vector